 What is Hyperconvergence?

 Hyperconvergence is the idea of collapsing separate infrastructure layers into one software-managed system.
 In older environments, compute, storage, and networking resources are usually planned, bought, and managed separately.
-In a hyperconverged model, those layers are pooled and controlled together, creating a unified system which reduces operational sprawl and usually makes growth easier to manage.
+In a hyperconverged model, those layers are pooled and controlled together, creating a unified system that reduces operational sprawl and usually makes growth easier to manage.

 The term is often used alongside hyperconverged infrastructure, or HCI.
 In simple terms, hyperconvergence is the concept, and HCI is the infrastructure model businesses actually buy and deploy.